Environmental Allergies (Allergic Rhinitis)

 allergies, the body's immune system over-reacts to allergens from animals, dust mites, or pollens from grasses, weeds,

-trees, and molds that are present in the air that you breathe in.
+trees, and molds which are present in the air that you breathe in.
 When these allergens enter the nose, sinuses, and

-lungs, the body's immune system over-reacts and releases a number of chemicals, including histamine and leukotrienes,
+lungs, the body's immune system over-reacts to these particles and releases a number of chemicals, including histamine

 What are the symptoms of environmental allergies (allergic rhinitis) ?